bitrix24/b24restdocs/api-reference/catalog/documentcontractor/catalog-documentcontractor-get-fields.md

-# Get Fields with CRM Vendor Bindings to Warehouse Documents catalog.documentcontractor.getFields
+# Get Fields with CRM Vendor Bindings to Inventory Documents catalog.documentcontractor.getFields

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will fill it in shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}